Ideefixze/Softbodies/README.md

 ## Jellybody - Springs and the Mesh

-The basic concept of all dynamic and jelly-like bodies is to use springs: connection between points that makes them remain their original position.
+The basic concept of all dynamic and jelly-like bodies is to use springs: connection between points that makes them remain their original distance.
 If we set those points at the vertices of a mesh, and make connections between each vertex pair... we could manipulate a mesh into behaving like a jelly.
+Then, those jelly vertices are mapped into mesh vertices, so mesh can be changed.
 Also those points should have some kind of mass to simulate physics with (Rigidbody in Unity).

 ![](jellybody.gif)

-This solution is fairly simple but may be computationally expensive with complicated Meshes.
+This solution is fairly simple but may be computationally expensive with complicated Meshes because of springs...
 With compute shaders this should work fairly fast.

 There is one **big** problem with this: colliders.